Nils Gustaf Dalén

 Field: applied mechanics, mechanics

 For centuries, lighthouses have made navigation safer.
-During the 19th century, acetylene became the standard light source.
-Gustaf Dalén developed a method to flash the light in short frequencies thereby reducing gas consumption.
-In 1907, he invented a regulating valve based on the difference in expansion for black and white metal rods.
-The "solar valve" made it possible to extinguish the light during day-time.
+In the 19th century, acetylene gas began to be used to light their beacons.
+Gustaf Dalén developed a method for emitting short flashes of light, thereby reducing gas consumption.
+In 1907 he invented a regulating valve based on the difference in expansion between black and white metal rods.
+This "solar valve" could extinguish beacons during daytime, saving more money.